If else statement

 In the above code, instead of returning if the condition is true as we did in the previous section, we create an else statement that will be executed if the condition is false.
 In this case, since 11 is odd, the if condition is false and the lines of code within the else statement is executed.
 The above program will print.

-the number 11 is odd
+The number 11 is odd

 If … else if … else statement